Canal vendors looking to recoup sunk costs as skateway stays closed | CBC News

 When John Hennessy got a call from the National Capital Commission (NCC) inviting him to become a vendor on the Rideau Canal Skateway this season, he was elated.

-Hennessy opened ZUPS ByWard in Ottawa's ByWard Market, a restaurant specializing in poutine, just six months ago.
-He wasn't planning on expanding so soon, but the opportunity was too good to pass up.
+Hennessy opened ZUPS ByWard, a downtown Ottawa restaurant specializing in poutine, just six months ago.
+He wasn't planning on expanding so soo, but the opportunity was too good to pass up.

-"They thought we would be a perfect partner for the canal," said Hennessy, who also has a location in Wakefield, Que.
+"They thought we would be a perfect partner for the canal," said Hennessy, who also has a location to the north in Wakefield.

-He immediately got down to work, spending "north of $10,000" to purchase and upgrade a new food-safe trailer to meet weight, fire safety and fuel requirements, and for electrical upgrades such as new kill switches.
+He immediately got down to work, spending "north of $10,000" to purchase, brand and upgrade a new food-safe trailer to meet weight, fire safety and fuel requirements.

-The trailer would also need to be branded with the ZUPS logo, and Hennessy needed new signs and menu boards.

 "It was mostly time, but there were some expenses out of pocket while we secured everything that we needed to have a compliant and safe trailer on the ice," he said.